 The Company manages its capital structure and adjusts it based on the funds available to the Company, in order to continue as a going concern.
 The Company considers capital to be the short-term and long-term debt, including convertible debenture and other loans and borrowings, as well as equity.
-As at December 31, 2023, the total capital held by the Company is \$79,553,327 (December 31, 2022 - \$79,650,693).
-The Board of Directors of the Company does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
+As at March 31, 2024, the total capital held by the Company is \$90,363,661 (December 31, 2023 - \$79,553,327).
+The Board of Directors of the Company does not establish quantitative return on capital criteria for management but rather relies on the expertise of the Company's management to sustain future development of the business.
 Additional funds may be required to finance the Company.

-There has been no significant change to the Company's capital management policies during the year ended December 31, 2023.
+There has been no significant change to the Company's capital management policies during the three months ended March 31, 2024.